 - Measure ¼ cup of salt cod batter and pour into skillet.

 - Fry until golden brown on both sides.

 - Place on a plate lined with paper towels to absorb the excess oil.

 - Serve warm.

-See video and food blogging post on how to desalt, cook and shred salt cod.
+If you prefer to cook the authentic salt cod, then see video and food blogging post on how to desalt, cook and shred salt cod.